msecrist/PCC-bookshop/bookshop-web/README.md

-# Notes on Customer Web application
+# Notes on Bookshop Web application

 ## If running locally